Wisconsin AB 961/SB 938

 Issue: Free Expression

-Latest Action: Considered at Assembly Children and Families committee hearing on February 5, 2026
+Latest Action: Passed Assembly Children and Families committee on February 11, 2026

 This legislation requires distributors of explicit content to display prominent warning labels on their materials that say, “WARNING: This material contains explicit content that may be harmful or offensive.
 Viewer discretion is advised.
 Not intended for minors.”